yenchenlin/cosmos-predict2/documentations/inference_text2image.md

 Performance optimization:
 - `--seed`: Random seed for reproducible results (default: 0)
 - `--use_cuda_graphs`: Use CUDA Graphs for inference acceleration
+- `--benchmark`: Run in benchmark mode to measure average generation time

 Content safety:
 - `--disable_guardrail`: Disable guardrail checks on prompts (by default, guardrails are enabled to filter harmful content)

+> **Note**: Text2Image runs on a single GPU and does not support multi-GPU inference.
+For multi-GPU video generation, use [Text2World](inference_text2world.md) or [Video2World](inference_video2world.md) pipelines.

 ## Prompt Engineering Tips